bomarzoog/Udacity_BlockChain_Developer/project_1/README.md

 ## Description

- This project allows you to demonstrate that you are familiarized with the fundamental concepts of a Blockchain platform.
-Concepts like:
+This is a simple application that use private blockchain to register/record stars ownership.
+Blockchain codes are deployed in `src/block.js` and `src/blockchain.js`, while a set of API endpoints are created using `express.js`, API REST calls are used to add new stars on blockchain, validate added blocks, and query stars info.

+The purpose of this project is to get familiarity with following concepts:
     - Block
     - Blockchain
     - Wallet
     - Blockchain Identity
     - Proof of Existence
     - Digital Assets

 ## Getting Started

+- This application will be created using Node.js and Javascript programming language.

 ### Dependencies